raatiniemi/me/content/thoughts/linker-rust-tracing.md

 traverse the index to see if we can create symbolic links for any missing nodes based on configuration.
-The two first methods are primarily IO bound as they traverse the file system and the last method is CPU bound, and since the application is single threaded it's perhaps not a suprice that the CPU bound method is slow.
+The two first methods are primarily IO bound as they traverse the file system and the last method is CPU bound, and since the application is single threaded it's perhaps not a surprised that the CPU bound method is slow.

 The next thing that I did was to include a data-parallelism library, I went